Unsungglory/BoomTown/README.md

 Good Afternoon!

-THank you for viewing my project!
+Thank you for viewing my project!

 I was not able to finish in the timeframe however I am very proud of what I was able to learn in so short a time.